UsErNaMe202420242024/TI-84-Plus-CE-games/Calculator Games/README.txt

 Copy all files to TI-84 Plus CE with "TI Connect CE".
 Copy all contents of "TI-boy CE" folder, but do not copy the actual folder.
 Copying files to calculator ARVICHIVE and not RAM is strongly recommended to keep files from getting erased if battery dies/is removed or the RAM is cleared.

+Starting the games:
+Press apps, then select CabriJr.
+Select "Open..." (if menu doesn't show up, press y= or F1 to open it).
+Then select ARTIFICE.
+The calculator should show a list of all of the installed games and the gameboy emulator (TIBOYCE).
+Choose the game by selecting it and press enter.
+Now you can play games on your graphing calculator!

 TI Connect CE download link:
 https://education.ti.com/en/software/details/en/CA9C74CAD02440A69FDC7189D7E1B6C2/swticonnectcesoftware